unzerdev/magento2/README.md

 * Wechat

 ## SYSTEM REQUIREMENTS
-This extension requires PHP 7.4 or PHP 8.1.
+This extension requires PHP 7.4, PHP 8.1 or PHP 8.2.
 It also depends on the unzerdev/php-sdk, which will be installed along with the plugin.

 Please refer to the additional requirements listed under [System Requirements](https://docs.unzer.com/server-side-integration/php-sdk-integration/php-installation/#system-requirements) (et seq.).